pimsmath/gohugo-theme-syzygy-callysto/README.md

 ```

 You should now be able to `hugo serve` the site.
 See the `exampleSite` directory
-for common config options and content layouts.
+for common config options and content layouts, (don't copy the `theme` line from
+there, it is configured for local development of the theme).